trufflesuite/trufflesuite.com/src/docs/tezos/truffle/getting-started/writing-tezos-contracts.md

 * [Documentation](https://ligolang.org/docs/intro/what-and-why/)

 <p class="alert alert-warning">
 <strong>Note!</strong> LIGO supports three different syntaxes out of the box: CamelLIGO, PascalLIGO, and ReasonLIGO.
-Due to current compiler constraints, Truffle only supports PascalLIGO out of the box.
-So use that!
-We'll let you know when we've updated support for other versions.
+For all examples in this documentation, we use PascalLIGO.
 </p>

 ## Example Contract & Overview